RCM

 • Referral requirements and expiration dates

-Technology Integration: Modern practice management systems can automate eligibility verification, reducing manual errors and ensuring current information.
-Systems like SPRY's integrated platform can verify eligibility in under 2 minutes while flagging potential issues.
+Technology integration.
+Modern practice management systems automate eligibility verification, reducing manual errors and ensuring current information.
+Spry's integrated platform verifies eligibility in under 2 minutes while flagging potential issues before they cause denials.

 Step 2: Implement Bulletproof Coding and Documentation

-Accurate CPT and ICD-10 Coding: Use the most current procedure and diagnosis codes for all billing activities.
-Outdated codes are a leading cause of automatic denials.
+Accurate CPT and ICD-10 coding.
+Use the most current procedure and diagnosis codes.
+Outdated codes are a leading cause of automatic denials, and the quarterly updates from CMS catch a lot of practices off guard.

-• Link every CPT code to specific ICD-10 diagnoses
+• Link every CPT code to a specific ICD-10 diagnosis

 • Document medical necessity for each service provided